 There are a number of strategies we might adopt here.
 We might follow Viktor Frankl (Man’s Search for Meaning) and conclude that the problem of life is not learning to live with its absurdity—since we can’t know for sure that it is absurd—but to learn to live not being sure if life is meaningful or not.
 Or we might follow a philosopher like E. D. Klemke’s (Summary of E.D.
 Klemke’s “Living Without Appeal“) who held that we can find subjective meaning in an objectively meaningless world by responding positively to its beauty.
 As Klemke put it: “if I can so respond and can thereby transform an external and fatal event into a moment of conscious insight and significance, then I shall go down without hope or appeal yet passionately triumphant and with joy.”[i]

 Still, I agree with my reader that no amount of intellectual reflection ever fully dispels our deepest existential concerns.
 For the movement of time spoils even those things that make us happy and which, for the moment, give our lives purpose.
 This passage of time haunts us; that perpetual perishing which diminishes our joy by its intrusion into the present.
-This radical impermanence, and our consciousness of it reminds us that our own demise rushes toward us as the present recedes away.
-The awareness of our impending doom is a constant companion capable of poisoning our momentary happiness, leading in turn to the inevitable realization that it not just we who may die, but our children, and their children, and all children, and, in the end, all of reality as well.
+This radical impermanence and our consciousness of it reminds us that our own demise rushes toward us as the present recedes away.
+The awareness of our impending doom is a constant companion capable of poisoning our momentary happiness, leading in turn to the inevitable realization that it is not just we who may die, but our children, and their children, and all children, and, in the end, all of reality as well.

 Reaching the limits of the intellect’s power to dissuade our existential fears, perhaps we can be comforted by an exuberant affirmation of the meaning found in life’s activities.
 Any serious student of philosophy is struck by the stark contrast between the somber tone of our philosophical musings, and the joy we feel through our immersion in the world of the senses.
-In the mountains and oceans we see, in the walks we take and the meals we eat, in the joy we find in physical play and philosophical talk, and in the warmth we feel when surrounded by those that love us and whom we love, there we don’t so much find meaning as transcend the need for it.
+In the mountains and oceans, we see, in the walks we take and the meals we eat, in the joy we find in physical play and philosophical talk, and in the warmth, we feel when surrounded by those that love us and whom we love, there we don’t so much find meaning as transcend the need for it.
 At those times life is sufficient unto itself.
 When we laugh and play and love, all the misery of the world momentarily vanishes.
 We hardly give meaning a thought.
 And if thought brings existential anguish back again—perhaps we can and should think less.
 In short, we live deeper than we can think.

 But is living with less thinking a realistic antidote?
 Can we live this way after reflectivity has become interwoven into our natures?
 Can we live constantly in motion, so that troubling thoughts do not disturb?
 No, we cannot suppress our most important questions indefinitely.
 For after laughing and playing and loving, thought returns.
 Why is happiness so fleeting?
 Why must we suffer and die?
 Why do we all meet tragic ends?
 What if all is for naught?
 We cannot avoid our questions for long; eventually, we drop our guard and they return.